How to Remove Brembo Brake Calipers? – DIY Tutorial

 Step 5: Install the new caliper.

 The final step in this Camaro SS brake removal tutorial is to install the new caliper.
-First, remove the old caliper by unscrewing the bolts that hold it in place.
+First, remove the old caliper by unscrewing the bolts holding it.

 Once the old caliper is removed, use a Phillips head screwdriver to remove the four screws that hold the new caliper in place.